s9e/TextFormatter/src/Plugins/Litedown/Syntax.md

 A line that starts with a right angle bracket > (optionally followed by a space) is a blockquote.

+### Code

+A series of lines indented by at least 4 spaces or a tab, preceded with an empty line.

 ## Formatting elements

 ### Emphasis